-Mth 103 Discrete Mathematics 3 credit hours This course provides an introduction to discrete mathematics, including discussion of sets, integers, properties of integers, graphs, trees, discrete probability, Boolean algebra, and logical structures.
-Prerequisite: Math ACT 19 or above, or Mth 006.
+This course provides an introduction to discrete mathematics, including discussion of sets, integers, properties of integers, graphs, trees, discrete probability, Boolean algebra, and logical structures.
+Prerequisite: Math ACT 19 or above, or at least a C in Mth 006.

-Mth 111 College Algebra and Trigonometry I
+College Algebra and Trigonometry I Mth 111